 - Firework shows

-- and the crowning glory – Giant, extremely detailed, and colorful papier-mâché sculpture displays
+- Giant, extremely detailed, and colorful papier-mâché sculpture displays.
+This is the crowning glory!

 - Book your accommodation in advance